Audace-Sailing-Team/mothics/docs/basics.rst

    log clear

-If you are experiencing communication issues between Mothics and the sensors, you may need to check the raw serial data stream.
-This allows you to see exactly what data is being received from the remote sensors in real time.
-To start monitoring the serial data, use
+If you are experiencing communication issues between Mothics and the sensors, you may need to check the **raw serial data stream**

 .. code-block:: sh

    serial_stream

-Live data from the connected sensors will be shown on the terminal, which is helpful for debugging connectivity issues or verifying that the sensors are working correctly.
+this allows you to see exactly what data is being received from the remote sensors in real time

 You may need to run system commands directly from within the Mothics CLI.
-The CLI allows you to execute shell commands without exiting
+The CLI allows you to **execute shell commands** without exiting

 .. code-block:: sh